1 - Personal Pursuit of Jesus

 People are a tough crowd.
 They have their own language.
 They have their own style.
 They think they know everything.
 There will be weeks where you feel like you are absolutely waisting your time.
 In those moments you are going to need, courage.
 Courage to keep talking to someone that doesn’t seem to care.
 Courage to keep serving someone that doesn’t seem to want your help.
 Courage to look past who this person currently is, and see who they could be in Christ.

-If you are going to be successful, you are going to have to have and model unwavering courage.
+If you are going to be successful in Ministry, you are going to have to have and model unwavering courage.

 3 - Self Control